earthgirl7/Hide-Twitter-Feed/README.md

 ### Installation Instructions

-Step 1: Open Arc Browser and X
+Step 1: Open Arc Browser and X.
 Make sure you have Arc Browser installed and navigate to X/Twitter.

-Step 2: Create a New Boost
+Step 2: Create a New Boost.
 Click the "Boost" icon on the sidebar in Arc.

 Select "New Boost" and choose "Custom Boost."